scope-lab-vu/Beta-VAE-OOD-Detector/data-generation/README.md

-# data generation
+# Data Generation
 The script connects with CARLA 0.9.6 and generates different scenes by randomly varying CARLA weather parameters and road segments.
+The outputs of this step are forward facing camera images and

+# Downloads
+We used CARLA version 0.9.6 in the paper.
+You can get the pre-compiled simulator from [here](https://carla.readthedocs.io/en/0.9.6/download/).

 # TextX Based Scene Generation in CARLA Simulation